WPBeginner

 Changing Comment Form Style in WordPress

 Inside most WordPress themes there is a template called comments.php.
-This file is used to display comments and comment form on your blog posts.
+This file is used to display comments and comment forms on your blog posts.
 The WordPress comment form is generated by using the function: <?php comment_form(); ?>.

-By default, this function generates your comment form with three text fields (Name, Email, and Website), a textarea field for the comment text, a checkbox for GDPR compliance, and the submit button.
+By default, this function generates your comment form with three text fields (Name, Email, and Website), a text area field for the comment text, a checkbox for GDPR compliance, and the submit button.

-You can easily modify each of these fields by simply tweaking the the default CSS classes.
+You can easily modify each of these fields by simply tweaking the default CSS classes.
 Below is a list of the default CSS classes that WordPress adds to each comment form.

 #respond { }